EndianTribe/Reconcile-Website/content/en/docs/under_the_hood/technical details.md

 ### Model-View-ViewModel (MVVM) and Clean

-MVVM is practically a requirement for modern Android development.
-The dependency injection library Hilt works harmoniously with Android ViewModels, thereby providing a single source of truth andd unidirectional data flow.
+MVVM is practically a requirement for [modern Android development](https://developer.android.com/topic/architecture).
+The [dependency injection library Hilt](https://developer.android.com/training/dependency-injection/hilt-android) works harmoniously with [Android ViewModels](https://developer.android.com/topic/libraries/architecture/viewmodel), thereby providing a single source of truth andd unidirectional data flow.

-I have also additionally chosen to apply the Clean architecture to this project for enhanced separation of concerns, modularity, readability, and testability.
-For instance, one of the planned feature is enabling local database support (instead of the cloud Firestore the app currently relies on).
-Implementing another repository for existing use cases to tap in sounds far more appealing than digging through the spaghetti that is standard MVVM.
+I have also additionally chosen to apply the [Clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) to this project for enhanced separation of concerns, modularity, readability, and testability.
+For instance, one of the planned feature is enabling [local database support](https://developer.android.com/training/data-storage/room) (in addition to the cloud Firestore the app currently relies on).
+Implementing another repository for existing use cases sounds far more convenient than digging through the spaghetti that is standard MVVM.

 ### Reactive Programming

-While the Jetpack Compose library does offer mutable state holders whose change can trigger UI recomposition, I continue to find reactive programming with Kotlin Flow more ergonomic.
+While the Jetpack Compose library does offer [mutable state holders](https://developer.android.com/jetpack/compose/state) whose change can trigger UI recomposition, I continue to find reactive programming with [Kotlin Flow](https://kotlinlang.org/docs/flow.html) more ergonomic.
 Simple events can become a flow effortlessly with a flow builder.
-Even callback-based APIs (such as the Firebase services used in this app) can be converted to flows using `callbackFlow`.
+Even callback-based APIs (such as the Firebase services used in this app) can be converted to flows using [`callbackFlow`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/callback-flow.html).

 ## Website

-This website you are seeing is a static website generated by Hugo.
-The theme used is Doks.
-It is built and deployed directly on Github Pages.
+What you are seeing is a static website generated by [Hugo](https://gohugo.io).
+The theme used is [Doks](https://getdoks.org).
+It is built and deployed directly on [Github Pages](https://pages.github.com).

-While I did consider using Jekyll, its relative inactive development made me quite hesitant.
+While I did consider using [Jekyll](https://jekyllrb.com), its relative inactive development made me quite hesitant.
 Additionally if you have witnessed how quickly Hugo builds locally, you would not hesitate to give it a try.